Artur Beterbiev: Legal matters

-Artur was formerly promoted by Yvon Michel.
+Beterbiev was formerly promoted by Yvon Michel.
 After lengthy legal proceedings, which Beterbiev lost in 2018, he was ruled under contract to Michel until 2021.
 Beterbiev appealed, arguing his contract with Michel had expired in March 2017, then agreed to an out-of-court settlement with Michel.
 His original 2013 contract had been extended to 2015.
 A judge ruled that a promised purse, which Beterbiev stated was not completely paid by the following March, over a December 2015 bout with Isidro Prieto, and the fact that Beterbiev agreed to a process of elimination bouts to secure the International Boxing Federation World Light Heavyweight title, despite a four-bout-a-year contractual agreement, did not cause any prejudice to his career.
 Beterbiev's legal battle kept him relatively inactive, fighting only once in 2017 and 2018, until his contractual dispute was resolved.

-"We are proud of the work we have done with Artur during our association, and we wish him the best success in the pursuit of his career," said promoter Yvon Michel after the settlement agreement.
+"We are proud of the work we have done with Artur during our association, and we wish him the best success in the pursuit of his career", said promoter Yvon Michel after the settlement agreement.

-"I am relieved, and happy to now be able to focus one hundred percent on my training and my performances in the ring," said Beterbiev.
+"I am relieved, and happy to now be able to focus one hundred percent on my training and my performances in the ring", said Beterbiev.
 "I want to thank Yvon and all members of the GYM team for their efforts, and support in developing my career since arriving in Canada in 2013".
 Beterbiev had entered into new a co-promotional agreement with Eddie Hearn and Matchroom Boxing.
 However, after one fight under the Eddie Hearn arrangement, Beterbiev left Hearn, and subsequently signed to Top Rank and ESPN.